Weather Averages for Sharm El Sheikh in March

 Sinai Safari Adventures is strongly recommended to those interested in going on safari trips into the desert, and also in boat trips and scuba diving.
 They are ranked highly in the list of Sharm el-Sheikh attractions.
 The main headquarters is situated at Al Rewaysat Road.
 Options include a quad safari, which amounts to a two-hour trip through the Sinai desert, passing by numerous villages on the way, and these quad safaris operate every day.
 They offer scuba diving trips, camel rides, a ride on a glass boat, and even offer custom-made trips around Sharm el-Sheikh for those who would rather have a trip tailored specifically to their own desires.
 For those who like water sports, they also provide trips to see dolphin shows and to the nearby Aqua Blue water park, which offers a wide range of slides and swimming pools.

-Camel tours, Sharm el Sheikh.
+Sinai Safari Adventure Camel tour on the beach, Sharm el Sheikh.

 Time to celebrate